 For security purposes, GoodData does not provide end users with direct access to customer data sources or internal data caches.
-This approach prevents unauthorized services or systems from accidentally or maliciously retrieving or modifying customer data.
+This approach prevents unauthorized services or systems from accidentally or maliciously retrieving or modifying customer data (need-to-know basis user access).